Walenty Pytel, 1941–Present

 Walenty Pytel was born in German-occupied Poland during the Second World War.
 Because of his blond features, the Nazi authorities kidnapped him from his mother to be adopted by a Gestapo officer and his childless wife.
 However his mother, Jadwiga Pytel, escaped from a prison camp and snatched him from outside the couple’s home.
 They fled from Poland to Italy, and eventually came to Britain in 1946.

-Pytel lived for a time at the Barons Cross Camp in Leominster (see also Jan Michal Pieńkowski).
+Pytel lived for a time at the Barons Cross Camp in Leominster.
 He later studied graphic design at Hereford College of Arts and opened two studios in Hereford in 1963, initially focusing on paper sculptures for window displays.

-He turned to sculpting in metal in 1965 and received his first public commission from Hereford City Council who paid £100 for 400 thin metal angels as Christmas decorations.
+He turned to sculpting in metal in 1965 and received his first public commission from Hereford City Council who commissioned Walenty to make aluminium stars to hang in the town.
+He also made three large angels mounted on a triangle as the centrepiece in High Town.

 An exhibition of Pytel’s work, Sparks to Life, was held at Nature in Art, Gloucester, in 2020.

-These notes are largely based on Walenty Pytel’s entry in Wikipedia.
+These notes are based on Walenty Pytel’s entry in Wikipedia and correspondence with Mary Pytel.